yuvalmGS/gigaspaces-wiki-jekyll/xap97net/net-tutorial-part1.markdown

 Only properties with special roles like ID and Routing are part of the schema definition.
 These meta model settings cannot be changed without restarting the space or dropping the type, clearing all its instances and reintroducing it again.

-{%info%}It is possible to write a POCO to the space and read it back as a document, and vice versa.
-This scenario is useful when you want to read or modify POCO objects without loading the concrete C# classes.{%endinfo%}
+{%info%}It is possible to write a PONO to the space and read it back as a document, and vice versa.
+This scenario is useful when you want to read or modify PONO objects without loading the concrete C# classes.{%endinfo%}

 {%learn%}{%latestneturl%}/document-object-interoperability.html{%endlearn%}